 We’re highlighting the winners of our Manager-X Awards for Excellence in Management over the next few weeks.
 Our five winners were chosen from more than 100 nominees from brands around the world, all submitted by their peers and direct reports.

 Business is increasingly digital, and systems generate mountains of data every day.
 Smart leaders know they can use this data to their advantage, but it’s a rare few who actually know how.
+Professional service automation is the way forward, for organizations to save time and manpower and move their productivity to the next level.

 Don Harris is Head of Support at Pluralsight, Inc., the technology learning platform for developers and companies.
 In Don’s eyes, moving data through the organization and making it available to teams are key to company success.